CodingThrust/QECNotes/correlated-qec/correlated-qec.typ

 caption: [
   #zy[Caption]
 ])
+Here we consider two surface codes with code distance $d$.
+The CNOT gate between them can be achieved by lattice surgery, which consists of CNOT gates on the boundary qubits. @fig:lattice-surgery shows an example for $d = 5$ surface code.
 #let surface_code(loc, m, n, size:1, color1:yellow, color2:aqua,number_tag:false,type_tag:true) = {
   import draw: *
   for i in range(m){